eagles-project/haero/docs/processes.md

 quantities depends on their use in various aerosol processes and/or the host model.

-\begin{defn}[Diagnostic function]
+!!! info "Diagnostic function"
     A diagnostic function updates any relevant diagnostic variables in place at simulation time $t$.

-  Diagnostic functions are therefore associated with the design of Kokkos kernel \emph{functors}.
-  In Haero, we apply the design priniciple that each diagnostic function updates exactly 1 diagnostic quantity.
-  In software, therefore, diagnostic functions are launched as separate kernels.
+    Diagnostic functions are associated with the design of Kokkos kernel *functors*.
+In Haero, we apply a design priniciple: each diagnostic function updates exactly 1 diagnostic quantity.
+So each diagnostic function is launched as a separate kernel.
-\end{defn}

-\begin{assume}[Independent aerosol processes]
+!!! info "Independent aerosol processes"
     Every aerosol process is independent of other aerosol processes.
-Specifically: a process takes a set of state variables and diagnostics, and {\em using only these variables}, it computes a set of tendencies for the prognostic state variables at simulation time $t$.
+Specifically: a process takes a set of state variables and diagnostics, and *using only these variables*, it computes a set of tendencies for the prognostic state variables at simulation time $t$.
-\end{assume}

 This process independence is a dramatic departure from prior implementations of aerosol physics in MAM.
 Any sequential coupling of processes must be performed